fanteastick/quartz-test/content/tbd/Jekyll pages and related.md

 ---
 date created: 2024-07-16T15:46
-date modified: 2024-07-16T21:47
+date modified: 2024-08-01T12:35
 draft: "true"
 ---

 TLDR ended up doing the ubuntu setup and ran away with it from there.
-WSL...
+WSL... so confusing...
+See more with setting up [[Custom domains|custom domains]].
 ## Random Instructions idk

 Installed ruby from [RubyInstaller for Windows](https://rubyinstaller.org/) (run anyway...) - install for me